-This week, a major storm hit the Pacific Northwest and Northern California, causing widespread damage, power outages that has affected hundreds of thousands, and unfortunately, a fatal incident.
+This week, a major storm hit the Pacific Northwest and Northern California, causing widespread damage, power outages that have affected hundreds of thousands, and unfortunately, a fatal incident.
 This bomb cyclone is primarily driven by a strong atmospheric river, which has resulted in forecasts of heavy rain, strong winds, and snowfall across the region.

 On Wednesday morning, nearly 550,000 customers in Washington State lost power because of extremely strong winds, some reaching hurricane-force, according to PowerOutage.us.
 The National Weather Service reported wind gusts of up to 101 mph offshore and 77 mph inland.